SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Getting Started/getting_started.rst

 Once you have downloaded all the requirements, there are two ways to get started with SpinalHDL programming.

-#. :ref:`The SBT way <getting_started_sbt_way>` : if you already are familiar with the SBT build system and/or if you don't need an IDE.
+#. :ref:`The SBT way <getting_started_sbt_way>` : If you already are familiar with the SBT build system and/or if you don't need an IDE.
-#. :ref:`The IDE way <getting_started_ide_way>` : get a project already setup for you in an IDE and start programming right away.
+#. :ref:`The IDE way <getting_started_ide_way>` : Get a project already set up for you in an IDE and start programming right away.

 .. _getting_started_sbt_way:

 The SBT way
 ^^^^^^^^^^^^

-We have prepared a ready to go project for you on Github.
+We have prepared a ready-to-go project for you on Github.

 * Either clone or `download <https://codeload.github.com/SpinalHDL/SpinalTemplateSbt/zip/master>`_ the `"getting started" repository <https://github.com/SpinalHDL/SpinalTemplateSbt>`_.